lsst-tstn/tstn-020/index.rst

 Most CSCs handle configuration in the same manner, however, there are a few exception to the rule, notably the Camera CSCs.
 These special cases are addressed in section-appendix-configuration-non-salObj_.

-For more technical details about how CSCs handle configuration, see `tstn-017 <https://tstn-017.lsst.io>`__.
+For more technical details about how CSCs handle configuration, including the definition of configuration related topics published by the CSC, see `tstn-017 <https://tstn-017.lsst.io>`__.

 Configuration Repositories and Files
 ====================================